A Book of Odd Poetry by John Mabry

 long hair would shine.
 The sixties was an enlight-ened age.

-The electric company would be called Samson Power, for strength and hair.
+The electric company would be called Samson Power, for strength

 "Comb the light sockets.
 Raymond, before you